steveklabnik/rust_for_rubyists/book/chapter-11.rst

 how generic functions work.
 Then, we can use traits to make functions that work on generic monsters.

-Writing functinos that work with vectors
+Writing functions that work with vectors
 ----------------------------------------

 Because you're still getting used to Rust code, let's implement two versions of